dxFeed/dxfeed-python-api-web-widget-example/README.md

 #### Attach Handler, Add Symbols

-Event handler should be associated with subscription.
-This is done via `set_event_handler` method.
-After we defined the handler, we should define the data we'd like to process.
-From code above - we'd like to get `AAPL` and `AMZN` candles.
+Associate the event handler with a subscription using the set_event_handler method and define the data you would like to process.
+We get AAPL and AMZN candles in this example.

 ```python
 candle_subscription.set_event_handler(candle_handler).add_symbols(['AAPL&Q{=5m}', 'AMZN&Q{=5m}'])